 - Ink Business Unlimited℠ Credit Card

 The best part about these three cards is that they’re complementary rather than substitutes, so you can really maximize your rewards by having all three cards (as I do).

-Personally I’ve had the Ink Cash for years, and picked up the Ink Preferred and Ink Unlimited in the past several weeks, so now have all three cards.
-I’ve gotten some questions from readers about the best way to go about acquiring all three of those cards, so wanted to share how I’d approach it in this post.
+Personally, I’ve had the Ink Cash for years, and picked up the Ink Preferred and Ink Unlimited last year.
+One common question from people is how they can acquire all three of these cards, so I wanted to share the approach I recommend in this post.

 Chase Ink Card basics

 Here are the basic details of Chase’s three Ink Cards:

 • 5x points on the first $25,000 of combined purchases per cardmember year on office supply stores, internet, cable TV, mobile phones, and landlines

 • 2x points on the first $25,000 of combined purchases per cardmember year on restaurants and gas stations

 • 3x points on the first $150,000 of combined purchases per cardmember year on travel, shipping purchases, internet, cable, phone services, and advertising purchases made with social media sites and search engines